Our biases manifest everywhere--and even during our most celebrated and joyous traditions, they can leave an impact.

-This also applies to reporting in the Olympics, and it's not a new concern.
-Back in 2012, Science Daily outlined two poignant studies on biases present in Olympics commentary.
-The studies show that, in general, reporters attributed the success of female athletes to 'luck,' whereas they attributed the same success of their male counterparts to 'skill' and hard work.
+Biases in reporting on the Olympics is another example.
+In 2012, Science Daily outlined two striking studies on biases in Olympics commentary.
+The studies revealed that in general, reporters attributed the success of female athletes to luck, and the success of their male counterparts to skill and hard work.
 This wasn't the only disparity--coverage of athletes of different races and nationalities was also riddled with biases, whether intentional or not.

 Subscribe to our newsletter for regular insight and news